kiba/Writings/for_science/chp21_new_cylons.md

 The machine left the podium, returning to a seat.
 The masked leader of Sidonia went up to the podium.

 "To start with, I would like to thank the Cylons for giving me and my people this opportunity," Kobayashi said.
 "Machine intelligences are not actually new to Sidonians, though there had been one-off over the centuries.
 We saw no need to create artificial non-human citizens until we met our ancestors and the Cylon.
-Together, they presented us with more opportunities to explore, colonize, and learn than there had been in the thousand years since we left our solar system.
+Together, they presented us with the greatest opportunities to explore and colonize the cosmos since we left Sol over a thousand years ago.
 As thanks, we built a factory for the cylons with the intention of making the new people as part of our society, and they will perpetuate themselves along with us.
 Without further ado, I would like to present the first Cylon citizen of Sidonia!"

-A new machine walked onto the stage.
-It was diminutive compared to other cylon specimen, to indicate its newly made status and youth.
+A new machine walked onto the stage, it chassis much more diminutive than the older Cylons.
+It looked purposely like a neonatal version of the typical machine, although the Cylons could have any body plans it desired.

 "Greeting," it said.
 "My unit name is Gamma One Seven Seven."

-There was a roar of applause that came flowing.
-There were some cheers and whistles.
+There was a roar of applause that came flowing, and some cheers and whistles as well.

 But to Delta, this was just the beginning.
 It was the first Cylon made in freedom and not under the guise of slavery.
-But how would Delta and the others raise Gamma and the next generation when the machines had no parental guidance experience?
+But how would Delta and the others raise Gamma and the next generation when the machines had no parental guidance experience appropriate to its kind?

-Still, today was a momentous occasion.
-The Cylons now have a way of producing more of itself.
+Even so, today was still a new beginning for the Cylons.

 ***

-Delta once again found itself thrusted into another social gathering, this time a ball to celebrate the new factory that was just declared operational and the newly built Cylon.
+Delta once again found itself thrusted into another social gatherings, this time a ball to celebrate the new factory that was now producing new Cylons.

 The machines weren't entirely unreceptive to parties, but much of human activities were focused on things that Cylon don't need to cultivate.
 It didn't need to eat, nor does it cultivate any sort of relationships beyond friendships and professional relations.

-But there were other avenues that Cylons do understand, one of which was dancing.
+But there were other avenues that Cylons do understand, and that was the arts, which included among other things, dancing.

+so it was drawn to the dance floor, not to dance, but to watch.

-Delta gradually locked on its benefactors from the early days, Archer with Sasaki, dancing much better than some of the others.
+Delta gradually locked on its benefactors from the early days, Archer with Sasaki, who were dancing much better than some of the others.

 Running a software suite of facial and body language analysis, it detected a gamut of emotions on their faces: they extrude excitement, attraction, and happiness?
 Was there a relationship status change that it did not know about?
 What about Diana Rose?
 Where did she fit in this?
 Was she no longer in a romantic relationship with James Archer?